dhowe/RiTaJSHistory/README.md

 Can I contribute?
 --------
-Sure!
-Just press *Fork* at the top of this github page and start coding.
-Active contributors might be asked to join the core team, and given the ability to merge pull requests.
+Please!
+We are looking for more coders to help out...
+Just press *Fork* at the top of this github page and get started.

 If you don't feel like coding but still want to contribute, please join the discussion on the issuetracker and ritajs-dev group.